fortuinfy/trading-app/README.md

 # Strat-Scan
-Scan a stock for swing trading based on few strategies
+Scan a stock for swing trading based on Selected Strategies